Last Updated on May 1, 2023

 As with any fresh produce, it is essential to thoroughly wash your lettuce under clean running water to reduce the risk of foodborne illness (source: U.S. Food and Drug Administration [FDA]).

-Do not soak your lettuce when you clean it, because this can encourage the spread of bacteria from one leaf of lettuce to another (source: CDC).
+Do not soak your raw lettuce when you clean it, because this can encourage the spread of food-poisoning bacteria from one leaf of lettuce to another (source: CDC).
 Instead, it is best to wash your lettuce under clean running water.
 You do not need to use a produce wash or solution to wash your lettuce.

 If you purchase your iceberg lettuce pre-bagged, it is important that you wash this lettuce again, even if the package says “Triple-Washed,” “Ready To Eat,” or something similar.

 During pregnancy, you are at a heightened risk of foodborne illness.
-Re-washing your lettuce helps lower the number of bacteria even more.
+Re-washing your lettuce helps lower the number of harmful bacteria even more.

 Finally, avoid cross-contamination when preparing lettuce.
 When chopping an entire head of lettuce, make sure you use separate cutting boards and knives.
 Always wash your hands after touching raw meat, eggs, or poultry (source: FDA).